awcastleton/COMS6111_Project3/README.md

 * apriori.py: The Python script in which Apriori exists
 * example-run.txt: The output from the detailed run
 * README.md: this file
-* 311-service-requests-data.py: The script which builds our curated INTEGRATED-DATASET.csv
 * INTEGRATED-DATASET.csv: Our customized dataset from the NYC Open Data Site
 * output.txt: The program's output file